-- Trait Type will be a collection of related traits like Travel Class in the above example.
+- Trait Type is a collection of related traits like Travel Class in the above example.

 - Trait Type can be ML Based or Pattern Based.
 Each trait of a trait type can be trained using words, phrases, utterances, or patterns based on the type.
 Manage Trait Type allows you to define the training configuration.
 See below for ML-based trait configuration.

 - A Trait Type can have one or more Traits.

-- Traits name should be unique in a group.
-But trait with the same name can be present in multiple groups.
+- Traits names should be unique in a group.
+But traits with the same name can be present in multiple groups.

-- For ML-based Traits, you can define the words, phrases or utterances that identify the trait.
-One trait per trait type will be detected for ML-based trait types.
+- For ML-based Traits, you can define the words, phrases, or utterances that identify the trait.
+One trait per trait type is detected for ML-based trait types.

-- For Pattern-based Traits, you get to define the patterns associated with the given trait.
+- For Pattern-based Traits, you can define the patterns associated with the given trait.
 There is a possibility of multiple traits getting detected for pattern-based trait types.
-Ordering of Traits within the Trait Type signifies the importance of a trait in a trait type and detect only one trait.
+Ordering of Traits within the Trait Type signifies the importance of a trait in a trait type and detects only one trait.

 - Once added, Train the bot for the Traits to be detected from user utterances.